Medhat-Ahmed-15/Employee-steam-wash-app/README.md

 # Steam Wash (employee app)

-An application allowing the steam wash employer to receive orders washing from clients
+An application allowing the steam wash employee to receive orders washing from clients

 ## Demo Video